 - Keep good posture.
 Do not let the shoulders slouch forward during the set.

-- Control the weight back down to the starting position and repeat.
+- Control the weight back down to the starting position.

-Shrugs already have a short range of motion.
+A Dumbbell Shrug already has a short range of motion.
 Don’t shorten the range of motion even further by grabbing more weight than you can properly lift.
 (A mistake I see quite often)

 Finding a box or bench to rest the dumbbells on in between sets can be a gamechanger as opposed to lifting them off the ground each set.